haberdashPI/Sounds.jl/README.md

    `Sound` objects were designed to make these manipulation routines easy to define.
 2. In `SampledSignals` automatic conversion is handled with I/O sinks and sources.
 In `Sounds`, I use the standard type promotion mechanism.
-3. As of the last update to `Sounds`, `SampledSignals` package uses some out of date packages and has been slow to update. `Sounds` uses some more recent packages for representing units and intervals of time.
+3. `Sounds` uses more recent packages for representing units and intervals of time.
 4. `SampledSignals` has a more ambitious scope, and seeks to represent many kinds of signals in multiple domains, not just sounds in their time-amplitude representation.